Keloid Injections

 Treatment Process

-Discuss a personalized treatment plan with one of our medical experts.
+Discuss a personalized treatment plan with one of our doctors.

-• Lidocaine is injected to numb the treatment area
+- Lidocaine is applied to numb the treatment area

-• Cleaning the treated skin Injections generally take less than 30 minutes.
-The product is distributed in a small amount by injection into the superficial dermal layer of the skin
+- Cleaning the treated skin generally take less than 30 minutes.
+The product is distributed in a small amount by application to the superficial dermal layer of the skin

-• Take care after treatment closely and personally with our team of professionals.
+- Take care after treatment closely and personally with our doctors.

-• Notify the doctor/team immediately if there is any skin discoloration or inflammation in the treated area.
+- Notify the doctors immediately if there is any skin discoloration or inflammation in the treated area.

 Testimonials